Where’s My Disk Space Going?

 • Disk space is about your hard drive, where data is stored permanently (or until you or a program explicitly erases it).
 To free up disk space, delete files.

 Another good difference to note is size.
 My laptop, for example, has 16 gigabytes of memory, but a terabyte (1024 gigabytes) of disk space.
-Disk space on a machine is almost always much greater than its RAM.
+Disk space on a machine is much greater than its RAM.

 Do this